 - Each user given access to the account must request a user login.
 Please refer to the Great Lakes User Guide for additional steps and usage information.

-How can I get a trial account on Great Lakes?
+What is a UMRCP account and how can I get one on Great Lakes?

 Will my Turbo storage be available on Great Lakes?